-The Hamlet Voyage is a new play about the first recorded performance of Hamlet, which was acted by sailors in 1607 off the coast of Sierra Leone for local West African dignitaries, on the first English voyage to reach India.
+The Hamlet Voyage is a new play about the first record of Shakespeare being performed outside Europe: a production of Hamlet, acted by sailors in 1607 for West African dignitaries, during the first English voyage to reach Mughal India.

-We will perform on a replica sailing ship, The Matthew, as part of the Bristol Harbour Festival's 50th Anniversary year in July 2022, which is also the 415th anniversary of the original Hamlet performance.
-From there, we will transfer to the replica of Sir Francis Drake's ship The Golden Hinde in London, as well as select indoor venues.
+We performed on a replica sailing ship, The Matthew, in July 2022, the 415th anniversary of the original Hamlet performance.
+From there, we transferred to the Bridewell Theatre in London.